Should your cat go raw?

 The Association of American Feed Control Officials (AAFCO) defines nutrient recommendations for pets.

 Nutritional secondary hyperparathyroidism (NSH) is common if the phosphate to calcium ratio is too high.
 Phosphate is high in muscle meat and grains.

 An ‘all meat’ diet without added calcium sources (e.g. ground bones and/or eggshells) leads to NSH and results in confusion, depression, and bone abnormalities.

-Is Raw Cat Food A Good Choice?
+Homemade Raw Cat Food Recipes